What Is Copywriting?: AWAI's Essential Introduction to the Copywriting Industry

 The exclusivity of copywriters also keeps their value high.

-We’ll take a closer look at how much copywriters make in Chapter 4, including the highest-paying areas you may want to target.
+We’ll take a closer look at how much copywriters make, including the highest-paying areas you may want to target.

-We’ll also get into the day-to-day job description of a copywriter in Chapter 3, as well as the qualifications you need to become one.
+We’ll also get into the day-to-day job description of a copywriter, as well as the qualifications you need to become one.

 Spoiler alert: you don’t need a train of letters behind your name to become a high-paid copywriter!